Ocularis/Input-Mono-Bitmap/README.md

 # Work in progress

-- Do something with the i's and l's and f's?
-- Increase height of small letters?
-- Powerline support?

 - Fix a bunch of glyphs.
 Namely all latin ones and stuff.
+- Fix the damn thunder icon..

 Screenshot: Might not be up to date.